jgato/jgato/random_docs/Red Hat serving models.md

 Recently, Red Hat is providing internally different tools and infrastructure, to allow us to play and learn on different activities related to AI.
 Through an internal platform I asked for some infrastructure to allocate an AI model that I can use on my daily duties.
 Or at least, I wanted to experiment.
 Something that seems a funny thing to do on a #LearningDay.

 Because of this is an internal platform the process of registering and getting the infrastructure is not covered here.
+If you are a Red Hat colleague, I started [here](https://developer.models.corp.redhat.com).

-But at the end you will end-up with an endpoint and an api-key (as other many platforms) to interact with it.
+At the end you will end-up with an endpoint and an api-key (as other many platforms) to interact with it.
 I could even run it locally (but lack of GPU and good performance), or try Openshift AI serving (maybe for other day, and anyway, I dont have servers with GPU).

 In our case, the API_BASE would be something like: